kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

 ## Logins

-> To ease testing we will use the 'no User Interface' of the `kc token` tool.
-Remember, this will use a [specific configuration](./160-password-grant.md)
+> To simplify testing, we will use the 'no User Interface' mode of the `kc token` tool.
+Remember, this requires [specific configuration](./160-password-grant.md).

 ### Bob

-First, log as `bob` user
+First, log in as the `bob` user:

 ``` { .bash .copy }
 kc token-nui --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public --login bob --password bob123 -d